JLW-Dev-Coder/virtuallaunch.pro/MARKET.md

 - Tax professionals gain operational tooling to diagnose issues quickly.
 - Taxpayers using transcript analysis tools can be referred to professionals within the Tax Monitor network.

-### Tax Tools Platform
+### Tax Tools Arcade

 Tax Tools provides interactive tools that attract taxpayers researching IRS problems and tax situations.

 These tools function as:

-- Educational resources
+- Educational resources that engage taxpayers
-- Diagnostic utilities
 - Engagement mechanisms that bring taxpayers into the ecosystem
+- Fun interactive games that encourage member profile clicks

 When taxpayers discover issues through these tools, they can be connected with professionals listed within the Virtual Launch Pro network.